 We also make use of Twitter Lists, as a way of curating and sharing LIS-related collections of accounts.

-All members of CityLIS set up their own blog, suitable for professional, reflective writing and for some student modules, formative assessment.
+All members of CityLIS are asked to set up their own blog, suitable for professional, reflective writing and for some modules, formative assessment.
 Apart from posts set for assessment, frequency of blogging is at the discretion of the individual.
 We all benefit from reading each other’s thoughts and ideas, and from experiencing different styles and levels of writing.

 Personal blogs also serve as portfolios for students to take away with them once they have left the course, and in some cases the written reflections and essays can help in providing evidence of skills for job applications.

 A selection of student posts is chosen for cross-posting to our collective CityLIS News blog.
 These can be found catagorized under ‘Student Perspectives’.
 They serve as an historic record of our students’ thoughts and work, and also as a window into the activities and interests of our masters students, which is useful for potential course members, and for anyone interested in contemporary writing in library & information science (LIS).

 In January 2017, we introduced a new category on the CityLIS blog; CityLISWrites.
 In this category we publish some of the best, or most interesting student essays, which were submitted as assignments in the previous term.
 Much of the high quality work completed for assignments by our students lies forgotten once it has been graded.
 Our innovative approach encourages students to develop their essays once feedback has been received, and to share and comment on each other’s writing.
 This broadens understanding of essay topics, and experience of writing styles and approaches.
 A glance at our blog statistics shows the essay posts attract a lot of views.
 We are confident that sharing our work at this level enhances our digital identity.